-Rabies is the most familiar of the Core vaccinations.
-This zoonotic virus is almost 100% fatal in anyone who contracts it—dog, cat, fox, rodent or human; usually spread through the bite or scratch of an infected mammal.
-Once contracted, the viral disease invades the central nervous system, causing hallucinations, loss of coordination, paralysis and ultimately death.
+Rabies vaccine is the most familiar of the core vaccinations.
+This zoonotic virus is almost 100% fatal in anyone who contracts it—dog, cat, fox, rodent, or human, and generally spreads through the bite or scratch of an infected mammal.
+Once contracted, the viral disease invades the central nervous system, causing hallucinations, loss of coordination, paralysis, and ultimately death.

-Canine distemper is another serious and extremely contagious disease that infects the respiratory system, intestinal tracts and the nervous system.
-Common signs that a dog has become infected are nasal and eye discharge, vomiting, coughing and in some cases seizures.
-Although this disease does not guarantee 100% fatality that rabies guarantees it does have a death rate as high as 75%.
-Dogs that do survive can have lasting side effects such as blindness or deafness.
+Canine distemper is another serious and extremely contagious disease that infects the respiratory system, intestinal tract, and nervous system.
+Common signs that a dog has become infected are nasal and eye discharge, vomiting, coughing, and in some cases, seizures.
+Although this disease does not guarantee the 100% fatality that rabies guarantees, it does have a death rate as high as 75%.
+Dogs that survive often have lasting and serious side effects, such as blindness or deafness.

-This disease is currently the most common of viral diseases in dogs in the United States.
+This disease is currently the most common viral disease in dogs in the United States.
 Canine Parvovirus is a highly contagious disease that infects the GI system.
-Once the virus is contracted, it causes a loss of appetite, vomiting, diarrhea and bloody feces.
+Once the virus is contracted, it causes a loss of appetite, vomiting, diarrhea, and bloody feces.
 This disease has the capability of spreading rapidly: death can occur in only a few days.

 Canine Hepatitis is a virus spread through bodily fluids such as urine and nasal discharge.
-The most common symptoms of this disease are sore throat, coughing and in some cases pneumonia.
-When a dog has contracted the disease the cornea of the dog’s eye may appear to have a bluish hue or be cloudy in appearance.
+The most common symptoms of this disease are a sore throat, coughing, and in some circumstances, pneumonia.
+When a dog has contracted the disease, the dog’s eye’s cornea may appear to have a bluish hue or be cloudy in appearance.
 An unvaccinated dog can be at risk of death in as little as two hours after noticeable signs.

-Non-Core Vaccinations are categorized as optional vaccines.
-They are typically recommended by one of our vets based on the amount of exposure your pup is at risk based on interactions and geographic regions.
-These types of vaccinations are generally less effective than that of Core vaccines.
+Non-core vaccinations are categorized as optional vaccines.
+They are typically recommended by one of our doctors based on the risk of exposure your pup has based on interactions and geographic regions.
+These types of vaccinations are generally less effective than of core vaccines.

 • Lyme Disease